maximecb/uvm/README.md

 cargo build
 ```

-To run the compiled UVM binary:
+To run the an ASM file with UVM:
 ```
-cargo run <input_file>
+cargo run examples/fizzbuzz.asm
 ```

 ## Codebase Organization